lwinkler/markus/README.md

 Adding new modules
 ------------------
 Add a NewModule directory in modules/.
-You can use other modules as example
+You can use other modules as example.
+Then:
-then:

 	cmake .
 	make update_modules_list